 When it was discovered that James had embezzled more than $165,000 from the company, everyone was stunned.
 How could this have happened right under everyone’s noses?
 How could a nice, quiet guy like James do something like this?

-According to the Association of Certified Fraud Examiners (ACFE) 2020 Report to the Nations, there are seven key warning signs that employers need to be on the lookout for to help detect a problem.
+According to the Association of Certified Fraud Examiners (ACFE) 2022 Report to the Nations, there are eight key warning signs that employers need to be on the lookout for to help detect a problem.
 In fact, in 85% of the fraud cases reported, the fraudster displayed at least one behavioral red flag.
 And in half the cases, they exhibited more than one.
-These are the seven red flags to be aware of:
+These are the eight red flags to be aware of: